 After lunch I dig my toes into the sand and listen to the soundtrack of the ocean and the whistled weeps of the African black Oystercatchers.
 The undulating sand dunes seem to be one of two possible namesakes of De Hoop – which means the heap (of sea sand) or ‘of hope’ in Afrikaans.
 I have left my book on my bedside table and so instead I walk along the wooden footpath, atop the low cliffs to take photographs.
 Even when the whales aren’t around, there is much to experience at this 36,000 hectare protected nature reserve within the Overberg region.
 It’s been classified as a UNESCO Natural World Heritage Site due to the conservation efforts of the Cape Floral Protected Area and the historic importance of the buildings.

-It’s well worth visiting for a long weekend away or an entire week and park conservation fees are only R40 per person, per day.
+It’s well worth visiting for a long weekend away or an entire week and park conservation fees are only R40 per adult and R20 per child, per day.
 De Hoop is a mere three-hour drive from Cape Town.
 The last stretch is awash with generous brush strokes of yellow as the dirt road is flanked with canola fields in the springtime.
 A complimentary guided bird and fynbos walk along the vlei – a shallow lake – will be included in your stay (excluding campsite bookings), if you book for at least three nights.
 The distance covered and difficulty can be adjusted according to your groups’s fitness level and endurance.
 Who knows how many of the reserve’s 260 bird species you will spot before breakfast.

 I delighted in the two-hour Interpretive Marine Walk that explores the rock pools and intertidal zone at low tide.
 We learnt about the feeding habits of starfish, that sea urchins shield themselves from the sun with empty mussel shells and who would’ve thought that barnacles could be so intriguing.
 We also spotted a blue anemone, who waved hello.